JunZhangNPO/Teaching/Tricky Issues.md

-Students do not show in the class -- ask the staff who is responsible for this
+**Students do not show up in class**
+- Ask the staff who is responsible for this.

+**Student athletes**
-Student athelete -- know your students at the begining and communicating with them
+- Get to know your students at the beginning and communicate with them.

+**Students ask irrelevant questions**
+- We can discuss this after the class.